LuiseFreese/blog/sp-listformatting2.md

 ## News by RSS

 Blogging for me does not stop with my own blog and [my foodblog](https://www.thatkitchenprincess.com), but I also write stories on [PYOD News](https://pimpyourowndevice.com/news).
-Because I want to automatically want to tweet these micro blog posts, I build another flow to do exactly that, after Elio prepared an rss feed for the news site.
+Because I want to automatically tweet these micro blog posts, I build another flow to do exactly that, after Elio prepared an rss feed for the news site.

 ![PYOD post rss](https://github.com/LuiseFreese/blog/blob/main/media/pyod-ideas-news-rss.png)